 As mentioned earlier, there’s a wide variety of shaving soaps: triple-milled, semi-hard, croaps, etc. Triple-milled is the most expensive, but many wet shavers say that it produces a dense lather that you can’t get with other types of shaving soaps.

 Triple-milled soaps also are harder than others, which means they can last longer.

 Creating a lather with shaving soap usually means adding water to it first, at least in most cases.
 Moreover, you’ll need a shaving brush to build up the lather and apply it to your face.

 While there’s more of a learning curve to creating a lather with shaving soap, the quality of the lather – as well as the lubrication it provides – is second to none.

 If you want to go old-school, then use a shaving soap with a straight razor.
 That’s how it was done a hundred years ago (and more), my friends.

-When most people think of shaving cream they think of the kind that comes in aerosol cans.
-You know, the kind in which you press on the top and out comes the shave cream.
+When most people think of shaving cream, they think of the kind that comes in aerosol cans.
+You know: the kind with which you press on the top and out comes the shave cream.

 Shaving cream comes in many different fragrances, although you’ll want to consider cream that has no fragrance if you have sensitive skin.

 We hope you found this review helpful and informative.

 As always, we encourage your feedback – whether through comments or questions – and we’d love to hear from you if you’ve tried any of the products listed above, or if you have a personal favorite not listed here.
 Stay in touch!